jpamental/variable-fonts/README.md

 **[googlefonts.github.io/variable-fonts](https://googlefonts.github.io/variable-fonts)**

-This is a project to create a thorough introduction to the latest font technology, Variable Fonts: their benefits, use cases, and techniques to adopt them in your own projects.
+This is a project to create a thorough introduction to the latest font technology, variable fonts: their benefits, use cases, and techniques to adopt them in your own projects.

+This project was initiated with generous funding from Google, as part of the Google Fonts update in 2020 to support variable fonts.
-This project is not an official Google product, and Google provides no support for it.
+It is not an official Google product, and Google provides no support for it.

 ## Contributing Ideas